RHODE ISLAND HOMEOWNERS

 - If current on mortgage payments as of January 31, 2020, credit will not be affected by the forbearance – your lender should report the loan as current.

 - If a customer was not current on mortgage payments as of January 31, 2020, the customer will still have credit protection from the forbearance.
 Your lender should not report payments that are paused during forbearance as late.
 However, payments that were reported as late prior to January 31 will still show up as “late” on the customer’s credit report.

 Does everyone that applies receive a forbearance?

-The recently passed CARES Act protects borrowers with federally backed mortgages who became delinquent after 2/1/2020 due to a COVID-relates hardship resulting in a loss of income.
+The CARES Act protects borrowers with federally backed mortgages who became delinquent after 2/1/2020 due to a COVID-relates hardship resulting in a loss of income.
 Only mortgage holders who meet these criteria are eligible for a mortgage forbearance.

 Although only homeowners with federally-backed mortgages are covered under the CARES Act, some lenders are making the choice to provide relief to homeowners that are not covered.